grizz142003/Tensorflow/README.md

 The issue when running the code outside google collab is an incompatability between versions of tensorflow hub and tensorflow itself.
 To fix them you would need to install these two on your local Virtual Env but they are not available from the command line, the oldest available versions for both are 2.16 and 0.16 which unfortunately are not compatible.

 unfortunately I haven't figured out how to install older versions of tensorflow on my ubuntu machine, Moved onto the next learning document, will revisit later.

+## TFdoc 8  ISSUE
+Data set not working, load it from iternet, doesn't work in google collab or on local machine.
+Cant be asked to figure it out not sure where the dataset is being saved on local machine to even check the issue with it so im leaving it for now skipped to TFdoc 9